LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** N/A

 **Description:** Minimum detection limit of the screening method in grams per second.
+Probability curves or surfaces as a function of emission rate, wind speed, distance, etc. must be hard coded.

 **Notes on acquisition:** We recommend extensive controlled release testing under a range of representative release rates, distances, and conditions to establish detection limits.
 Given the amount of work required to collect this information, we recommend using historical estimates.

-**Notes of caution:** A single value for MDL is used for screening technologies while a parameter list is used for OGI that defines a sigmoidal probability of detection curve (see Section 2.10).
-These are examples and with more experimental data, probability of detection surfaces can be generated that can estimate detection probabilities as a function of numerous relevant variables (e.g., distance, wind speed, etc.)
+**Notes of caution:** A single value for MDL is used here, although a parameter list could be used that defines a sigmoidal probability of detection curve.
+These are examples and with more experimental data, probability of detection surfaces can be generated that can estimate detection probabilities as a function of numerous relevant variables (e.g., distance, wind speed, emission rate, etc.)

 ### QE